lasalazarr/secure-serverless/README.md

 # secure-serverless
-Auth0 Spring MVC and Angular2 Sample
+This is an Auth0 + Spring MVC and Angular2 Sample

 ## Auth0 Spring MVC Sample